|

 widget set and is a good example of a custom component.

-into the Graphics Builder, in which case they will appear in the
+Newly created custom components can be integrated into the Graphics Builder, in which case they will appear in the Builder's component palette.

 The Professional Edition of the Graphics Builder provides the functionality required to build such custom drawings from scratch.
 The Enterprise Edition of the Builder may be used to add custom events for handling elaborate user interaction, or to display object tooltips.
 Click here for information on the Builder's Editions.